grocerist/grocerist-tei/README.md

 ## usage

-* `scripts/download_docx.py` downloads docx from gdrive, converts it via oxgarage into an XML/TEI Document and saves it into `tmp/source.xml`
+* `python scripts/download_docx.py` downloads docx from gdrive, converts it via oxgarage into an XML/TEI Document and saves it into `tmp/source.xml`

-## ToDo

-* split XML/TEI into a file for each legal-issue
-* provide proper TEI-Headers derived from [grocerist-data](https://github.com/grocerist/grocerist-data)
+* `python scripts/split.py` splits `tmp/source.xml` in single XML/TEI files and enriches them with baserow-data

 ## Licensing